abdurrahim220/abdurrahim220/README.md

 ### Hi there 👋, My Name is AbdurRahim
 #### I am GitHub Readme Generator's creator

 Hey my name is Abdur Rahim.
 I am from Bangladesh.
-Studying Computer Science and Engineering.
-Currently, I'm in the third semester.
-I have completed C programe language and Java and Python Programe language running .Also I have some knowledge about HTML.
+I am studying Computer Science and Engineering.
+I have completed the C program language, Java, and Python programming language.
+Also, I have some knowledge of HTML.

 Skills: C/ JS / HTML / Py